TanaSoftware/TanaDb/README.md

 ## In This Demo
-In this demo you will some cases of how to use the TanaDB from a URL.
+In this demo you will see some cases of how to use the TanaDB from a URL.
 For this Demo we created a single Table called users with 1500000 records

 ## Usage